Happyllama25/ClipThing/readme.md

 ### Known (probably) issues:

-- #13 if you export the same clip twice (or more) with  different settings, the download link will only download whichever clip has finished processing most recently
+- [Tracked Here](https://github.com/users/Happyllama25/projects/2/views/1?pane=issue&itemId=133277060&issue=Happyllama25%7CClipThing%7C13) | if you export the same clip twice (or more) with  different settings, the download link will only download whichever clip has finished processing most recently
     - as in, the first export click will be downloaded, instead of the second export click, because the second click hasn't finished processing yet
         - (unless the title changes, if the title changes, ur good [i think])
-- if you delete the local file, the database wont know. https://github.com/users/Happyllama25/projects/2/views/1?pane=issue&itemId=133228518
+- [Tracked Here](https://github.com/users/Happyllama25/projects/2/views/1?pane=issue&itemId=133228518) | if you delete the local file, the database wont know.

 im so great at this (/s)